Sunshine Meadows Hike: Banff Trail Guide

 We like hiking Sunshine Meadows so much, we included it in our 1 Week Banff Itinerary for Hikers.

-The lower gondola terminal is a 20 minute drive from the Town of Banff.
+The lower gondola terminal is an 18 km drive from the Town of Banff.
 Simply drive west on the Trans-Canada Highway and watch for the Sunshine Village turnoff.
 Easy!

 Being one of the major ski resorts in Banff, Sunshine Village has a massive parking lot.

 If you are traveling to Banff without a car, you can simply take the free Sunshine shuttle buses.
-These shuttle buses offer pickup at the Banff Caribou Lodge, Fox Hotel and Suites, High Country Inn, Ptarmigan Inn and the Brewster bus depot on Lynx Street.
+These shuttle buses offer pickup at the Banff Caribou Lodge, Fox Hotel and Suites, Kendrick Hotel, Ptarmigan Inn and the Brewster bus depot on Lynx Street.

-This is one of our favorite hikes you can do in Banff without a car!
+The Sunshine Meadows hike is one of our favourite hikes you can do in Banff without a car!

 girl hiking on trails at Sunshine Meadows in Banff National Park

-The dates that the Banff Sunshine Meadows sightseeing gondola are open vary from year-to-year, depending on the weather.
-For the 2024 summer season, the gondola is open from June 28 – September 22.
+The dates for the Banff Sunshine Meadows sightseeing gondola vary from year to year, depending on the weather.
+They typically run from late June to around the third week of September.
 Operating hours are from 8:00 AM to 6:00 PM.

 If you are visiting Banff in September and it’s after they close the sightseeing gondola, the only option is to walk or bike the access road.